casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

   writing, incorportaing the very SOTA research on linear attention with their own, more classic, Gated Attention in a hybrid package.

+- One might ask why are we not also using RoPE for GDN?
+The inherent way of computing linear attention (recurrent/sequentially) gives a natural sense of order already
+  This is also why we don't use causal mask for recurrent GDN (like we do for Gated Attention) but only use an attention mask/padding mask.
+We only ever have access to the previous state $S_{t-1}$ and the current input $x_t$ for $S_t$, not
+  $S_{t+1}...$
+  For training efficiency (whole sequence at once) the convolutional layer via padding takes care of the causality.

+- mention difference with official Qwen3-Next implementation:
+  - Not using FLA with chunked GDN for simplicity (recurrent GDN only)
+  - Not using fused linears, easier to read/follow along with the architecture visualization in the paper/blogpost
+  - mention diff with paper equation and qwen3-next impl (S_t vs S_t^T)

+- alpha is not just a scalar passed through a linear layer with projection reduced to (0,1) with a sigmoid but more sophisticated like Space state models are doing $\alpha_t = e^{-A \cdot \Delta t_t}$ Mamba paper eq 4

 - check info "Adopt the output gating mechanism from our prior work to reduce low-rank issues in attention."